 Colour: Blue, white, brown

 Handmade in Italy.

-Green silk tie self-tipped
+Toffee silk tie self-tipped

 Discussions of accent pieces always begin with neckties -- which is sort of interesting, given that most men these days don't have to wear one, outside of special events like weddings.
 They're just not part of the uniform the way they were fifty years ago.
 That said, they are still the most easily personalized accent for the workplaces where they're required.
 If you work in a business-dress or business-casual office where neckties are the norm, it's worth using them to vary your style a bit.
 Wearing a tie every day, of course, seems by definition the opposite of variety.
 That's why it's worth owning one or two each of several distinct styles:

 Diagonal stripes are about as default as it gets.
 A solid base color with thin, wide-spaced stripes of another color (or several other colors) is always unobjectionable.
 It allows for infinite variations without much thought -- just get a few in different color schemes, and suddenly you've got "variety" in your wardrobe.
 Easy as that.